-Eyelid Basal Cell Carcinoma Photos
+Eyelid Basal Cell Carcinoma Before and After Photos

 Dr. Kapadia regularly treats patients with cancers involving the eyelids.
 Eyelid reconstruction is not cosmetic surgery and not everyone has a perfect result.
 Nonetheless, most patients are very pleased with their outcome and show minimal evidence of surgery after they heal.
 Approximately 10% of all skin cancers occur on the eyelids.
 As in other parts of the body, basal cell carcinoma is the most common type of eyelid skin cancer.

-C. After Excision of Tumor
+C. After excision of tumor

-D. Immediately after Surgery
+D. Immediately after surgery

-Discussion: These photos show a woman in her 70s with a basal cell carcinoma of the right upper eyelid.
+These photos show a woman in her 70s with a basal cell carcinoma of the right upper eyelid.
 Figure A shows relatively subtle changes in the lateral aspect of the right upper eyelid.
 The magnified view in Figure B demonstrates multiple fine blood vessels (telangectasis) and loss of eyelashes.
 A biopsy of this area was positive for basal cell carcinoma.
 The patient underwent Mohs micrographic surgery to remove the tumor and was left with a large defect of the lateral right upper eyelid, just under 1/2 of the total eyelid width (Figure C).
 Figure D shows the appearance of the eyelid immediately after reconstructive surgery.
 After several weeks, the eyelid is well healed and there is minimal visible signs of the prior cancer or reconstructive surgery.
 Careful examination of the photo shows a subtle change in the contour of the right upper eyelid compared to the other side which should improve after several months of healing.

 Patient 2 – Basal cell carcinoma of the left lower eyelid